Frameio/swift-style-guide/README.md

 * **4.1.5** Use optionals whenever a nil value is possible.
 Avoid default "empty" values (e.g. "", 0, etc.) when an optional more accurately models the situation.

-* **4.1.6** Use failable initializers whenever required properties cannot be guaranteed to have meaningful values.
+* **4.1.6** Use failable or throwing initializers whenever required properties cannot be guaranteed to have meaningful values.
+Similarly, methods that return a value should return an optional or throw when there is no meaningful default.

 ```swift
 class User {